Seneca Creek Greenway Trail Marathon & 50k

 Refunds and Bib Exchanges: We understand things can happen that prevent us from running goal races but in a low-key race like ours it’s just not practical to process refunds or do bib exchanges.
 If you decide to withdraw from the race please email the race director and your entry fee will be donated to the Maryland State Park system for continuing improvements to our trail system.

-Race switches: Runners for either the marathon or the 50k will choose their race distance when they register but anyone can switch during race day, as long as they reach the decision point by 2:30pm (it will be clearly marked and attended).
-RUNNERS MUST INFORM the check point volunteers of their switch in order to be timed correctly.
-Those running the 50k relay event WILL NOT be included in these switches.
+Race switches: Runners for either the marathon or the 50k will choose their race distance when they register but anyone can switch on race day, if they reach the decision point by 2:25pm (it will be clearly marked and attended).
+PLEASE INFORM VOLUNTEER at this juncture if you are switching distances.
+This option is not available for the relay teams.

 Weather: Weather around the DC region in early March is unpredictable.
 We have had warm, snow-free years and years (like 2015) where we’ve gotten 1-2’ of snow the day before.
 Historically there’s been light layer of snow at the start and temps that stay below 50 degrees through the day.
 Please check the forecast before you come so you are well prepared.

 Safety: Remember when approaching road crossings, CARS are the ones that have the right-of-way!
 All runners are expected to stop at road crossings.
 Volunteers will be there to help direct you across roads but will not stop cars.

 Timing: We will use chip timing.
 The chips will be taped to the back of your bib when you get it.
 You will need to remove the chip and fasten it to the laces of one of your shoes with the cable ties we include in each runner bag in order to be timed.
 Relay participants will have 1 bib and 1 chip that will be exchanged at the hand-off point.
 If the second runner doesn’t not have a bib or chip at the finish they will not be scored.